 1. Using this website

-This website is run by Middlesbrough Council.
+This statement applies to the Middlesbrough Council website, which is owned and ran by Middlesbrough Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

 - Navigate most of the website using just a keyboard